Python packages and modules have their own special build system.

 PyPI vs. GitHub¶

-Many packages are hosted on PyPI, but are developed on GitHub and other version control systems.
+Many packages are hosted on PyPI, but are developed on GitHub or another version control systems.
 The tarball can be downloaded from either location, but PyPI is preferred for the following reasons:

 PyPI contains the bare minimum of files to install the package.